Contents of AI vs. CGI: What Is the Difference?

 How it works in a nutshell:

-First the 3D modeling (shape, dimensions, details).
-Then UV mapping for textures (UV mapping) and material setup according to PBR (Color, Normal Map, Roughness, Metalness).
-This is followed by the lighting (HDRI/area lights), camera, if necessary ray tracing for realistic reflections - followed by rendering and compositing.
+First, 3D modeling (shape, dimensions, details).
+Then UV mapping for textures (UV mapping) and material setup according to PBR (color, normal map, roughness, Metalness).
+This is followed by lighting (HDRI/surface lights), camera, and, if necessary, ray tracing for realistic reflections, followed by rendering and compositing.

-The difference to AI: with CGI, you shape the result yourself - controlled pixel by pixel.
-Shadows, textures, reflections, distances: all precisely adjustable and CI-compliant.
-This provides the necessary quality and reproducibility for campaigns - from the 3D render studio to the 3D animation.
+The difference to AI: With CGI, you shape the result yourself —pixel by pixel.
+Shadows, textures, reflections, distances: everything can be precisely adjusted and is CI-compliant.
+For campaigns, this delivers the necessary quality and reproducibility, from 3D rendering studio to 3D animation.

 AI and CGI compared: all the pros and cons at a glance

-To clarify the differences between AI and CGI, you can find an overview of all the advantages and disadvantages here:
+To illustrate the differences between AI and CGI, here is an overview of all the pros and cons:

 Pros And Cons Of Artificial Intelligence